The WAshington coronaVirus Exposure Survey (WAVES) is a survey to learn more about the spread of COVID-19 in Washington state.

 Tell me about the survey.

 This is a statewide survey in Washington State to measure the percent of people infected with COVID-19, also known as prevalence, in the state.
-We will also measure changes in the percent of people who have signs of a previous COVID-19 infection.
+Over the course of the survey, we will also measure changes in the percent of people who have signs of a previous COVID-19 infection.

 We will invite households to take part in the survey.
 Those who have not been selected cannot join the study.
 This random sample of the population helps the results of 8,000 people represent all of Washington State.